 Keep Your HVAC System Clean

 Air gets pumped throughout the house whenever you turn your heat or air conditioning on.
 The dirtier your filter and system gets, the more dust and pollen gets pushed around.
-During the spring, it’s especially important to regularly clean your HVAC system and replace the filters.
+During the spring, it’s especially important to rely on professional Portland air duct cleaning to regularly clean your HVAC system and replace the filters.
 This way, they will spend more time trapping the pollen instead of pushing it through the house.

 If you have particularly allergy-prone kids (especially with indoor allergies), consider HVAC zoning for your house.
 HVAC zoning is healthier than central air conditioning and more energy-efficient, too.

 April showers bring May flowers, but April showers also bring muddy footprints all through your home.
 While it’s not practical advice to remove your carpet for the spring, it’s possible to limit pollen and mess by rolling up area rugs that cover hardwood floors.
 These rugs tend to collect dust and pollen — even when you vacuum regularly.
 Instead, show off your wood floors, which are easier to clean and less likely to trap pollen.

 Keep a Set of Clothes for the Outdoors

 Take advantage of your mud room, laundry room, or garage to create a changing area from outdoor clothes to indoor clothes.
 Ask your kids to remove their shoes before they come inside (this will also reduce the amount of dirt tracked through your home), along with their jackets or sweaters.
 This will keep any pollen on them outside — at least on their clothes.
 When your child does come inside, ask them to wash their hands so anything they touch doesn’t get covered in allergens as well.

 Don’t Forget the Nooks and Crannies When Cleaning